 All hard copy original applications must be delivered to the following address:

 Public Health Systems Improvement

-If the Department receives fewer than thirty (30) complete applications permitted under federal law, the department shall post a notice on its Internet website that it will continue to receive applications until April 1st of the same federal fiscal year, or until the number of applications deemed complete reaches the maximum permitted under federal law, whichever occurs first.
-Any applications received after October 15th under this section shall be evaluated by the department in the order of their receipt.
-If the Department receives thirty (30) or fewer complete applications deemed complete in accordance with §19a-2a-26 of the Regulations of Connecticut State Agencies, all of the applications may be recommended to the Director of the United States Department of State Waiver Review Division (“Director”).
+If the Department receives fewer than thirty (30) applications deemed complete, the department shall post a notice on its Internet website that it will continue to receive applications until April 1, 2021, or until the number of applications deemed complete reaches the maximum permitted under federal law, whichever occurs first.
+Any applications received after October 15, 2020 under this section shall be evaluated by the department in the order of their receipt.
+If the Department receives thirty (30) or fewer applications deemed complete in accordance with §19a-2a-26 of the Regulations of Connecticut State Agencies, all of the applications deemed complete may be recommended to the Director of the United States Department of State Waiver Review Division (“Director”).